MonoGame/docs.monogame.github.io/articles/getting_started/packaging_games.md

   </ItemGroup>
 ```

 The `TrimmerRootAssembly` stops the trimmer removing code from these assemblies.
-This will on the whole allow the game to run without
+This should allow the game to run without
 any issues.
 However if you are using any Third Party or additional assemblies, you might need to add them to this list or fix your code to be `Aot` compliant.
 It is recommended that you publish using AOT as it simplifies the app bundle.

 See [Trim self-contained deployments and executables](https://learn.microsoft.com/en-us/dotnet/core/deploying/trimming/trim-self-contained) for more information.

-There are some known area's you need to watchout for.
+There are some known areas you need to watchout for:

 1. Using `XmlSerializer` in your game will probably cause issues.
 Since it uses reflection it will be difficult for the Trimmer to figure out what needs to be kept.
-   It is recommended that instead of using the `Deserialize` method, you write your own custom deserializer using `XDocument` or `XmlReader`.
+   It is recommended that, instead of using the `Deserialize` method, you write your own custom deserializer using `XDocument` or `XmlReader`.
    Alternatively you can use the Content Pipeline and create a custom `Processor` and `Reader` to convert the Xml into a binary format that can be loaded via the usual `Content.Load<T>` method.
 2. Dynamically loading assemblies via `Assembly.LoadFile`.
 3. No run-time code generation, for example, System.Reflection.Emit.

 ### ReadyToRun (R2R)

 [ReadyToRun](https://docs.microsoft.com/en-us/dotnet/core/whats-new/dotnet-core-3-0#readytorun-images) is advertised as improving application startup time, but slightly increasing binary size.
-We recommend not using it for games, because it produces micro stutters when your game is running.
+We recommend not using it for games because it produces micro stutters when your game is running.

-Ready2Run code is of low quality and makes the Just-In-Time compiler (JIT) to trigger regularly to promote the code to a higher quality.
+ReadyToRun code is of low quality and makes the Just-In-Time compiler (JIT) trigger regularly to promote the code to a higher quality.
 Whenever the JIT runs, it produces potentially very visible stutters.

 Disabling ReadyToRun solves this issue (at the cost of a slightly longer startup time, but typically very negligible).

 ReadyToRun is disabled by default.
-You can configure it by setting the `PublishReadyToRun` property in your csproj file.
+You can configure it by setting the `PublishReadyToRun` property in your `.csproj` file.

 MonoGame templates for .NET projects explicitly set this to `false`.